ducaale/xh/README.md

     -I, --ignore-stdin    Do not attempt to read stdin -d, --download
-    -v, --verbose         Print the whole request as well as the response -h, --help            Prints help information
+    -v, --verbose         Print the whole request as well as the response -q, --quiet           Do not print to stdout or stderr -h, --help            Prints help information
     -V, --version         Prints version information